younata/coz-e/src/build_log/chapter_4.md

 The F-28 Bulkhead is the first piece that I need to build in pieces, then epoxy together.
 Similar to the F-28 bulkhead, I cut this out of clark foam using a utility knife and a Fein tool, and then sanding for a more precise finish.

-Similarly to the F-28 bulkhead, this currently is cut in pieces, and the pieces epoxied together using 5-minute epoxy.
+On Sunday, 2022-05-22, I glassed the aft face of the F-22 bulkhead, including adding the doubler.
+Once it cures, I'll take a look at it and finish it.

 ## Instrument Panel

 The Instrument Panel is roughly the same size as the F-22 bulkhead.
 It's current state is also foam pieces, epoxied together with 5-minute epoxy.
 Along with the other bulkheads, I have not yet glassed it.

 Additionally, I need to cut out and prepare the stiffeners and cable channels for the instrument panel.
+Which, per plans, I'll do after glassing both sides.

+The instrument Panel (and F-28) are both next in line for glassing, to be done the week of 2022-05-23, probably on the same day.

 ## Landing Gear Bulkheads

 Along with the other bulkheads, the landing gear bulkheads have had their foam parts cut out and epoxied together with 5-minute epoxy.

-I have laid up 2 of the 4 fiberglass hardpoints.
-As of this writing, I'm still waiting for them to cure.
+I have laid up all 4 of the fiberglass hardpoints, all of which have come out quite well.
+I need to cut them to their desired shapes, and then ultimately add them to the foam bulkheads when I glass them.

 ## Firewall

 I have built a temporary firewall, and I have also cut out parts of the permanent firewall.
 I need to cut out the remaining pieces of the permanent firewall, as well as glass them.
+I have alodyne on order from Aircraft spruce.
+I'll use that to protect the aluminum parts prior to inserting them into the firewall.
+Once the alodyne arrives, I'll complete work on the firewall.